surfnet-niels/REFEDs-specifications/personalized.md

 ##### 5.1.1 SAML 2.0

 This definition is written in compliance with the Entity Category SAML Entity Metadata Attribute Types specification \[RFC8409\];

+Identity Providers may indicate support for this Entity Category to facilitate discovery and improve the user experience at Service Providers.
+Self-assertion is the typical approach used but this is not the only acceptable method.

 When SAML 2.0 is used, the following SAML Attributes make up the required attribute set defined abstractly above.
 In all cases, the defined NameFormat is urn:oasis:names:tc:SAML:2.0:attrname-format:uri